 Sexual harassment in the workplace is against the law and will not be tolerated.
-The Council will take all complaints of this nature extremely seriously and when it determines that an allegation of sexual harassment is credible, it will always take prompt and appropriate corrective action.
+The Council will take all complaints of this nature extremely seriously and when it finds instances of sexual harassment have taken place, it will always take prompt and appropriate corrective action.